Tech-at-DU/ACS-1320-JavaScript-Foundations/Lessons/Lesson-06.md

 <!-- > -->

 Another effect of the bundler is that it combines multiple .js files into a single .js file.
+You could say you were bundling these files together.
+We often call this file `bundle.js` 🎁

 <!-- > -->

 This provides an advantage when loading projects by reducing the number of streams your page requires to load itself.

-Loading fewer files is faster.
+Loading fewer files is faster. 💨

 <!-- > -->